 Royal Caribbean - Allure of the Seas

-There are 24 dining and bar venues onboard the Allure; all of them offer wheelchair seating.
+There are 24 dining and bar venues onboard Allure disabled cruises; all of them offer wheelchair seating.
 Boleros, the Latin-themed bar/club, also has a lower bar counter for people in wheelchairs to enjoy their specialty mojitos or caipirinas at the bar.
 Viewing space in lounges and theatres, including the ice rink, are configured for wheelchairs, as are playing tables in the Casino.
 The specially hand-crafted Carousel also has a ramp to enable passengers in wheelchairs to take a ride.
 The Miniature Golf Course, Basketball Court, Jogging Track, Video Arcade, Youth and Teen Center are all wheelchair accessible as well.
 As on every RCI vessel, at least one pool and one whirlpool have lifts.

 Royal Caribbean offers early boarding and boarding and departure assistance for people with disabilities.
 Allure’s gangways are wide enough to accommodate most wheelchairs and scooters.
 Allure also offers an accessible route to the tendering platform.

-State-of-the art, advanced technologies for guests who are deaf or hard of hearing are available in staterooms and public rooms.
+State-of-the art, advanced technologies for guests who are deaf or hard of hearing are available in Royal Caribbean handicap rooms and public rooms.
 These features include portable room kits featuring a visual and tactile alert system for door knocking, telephone ringing alarm clock and smoke detector; amplified telephones; assistive listening systems in the Opal Theater and Studio B. If you are traveling with oxygen, the Allure welcomes all types onboard.
 The line requests that you alert the line in advance of the quantity and type, and the method of delivery.